WHAT ARE FOREX STRATEGIES AND WHY THEY ARE NEEDED?

 - Intraday is intraday trading.
 The transaction opens and closes during the day.
 Such strategies are simple, understandable, suitable for all traders.
 There may be several deals opened per day for different currency pairs.
 Typically, this approach opens from 2 to 5 transactions.

-The knowledge of technical analysis is required.
+Knowledge of technical analysis is required.
 An open position can be held from 1 to 45 days.

 Such Forex strategies are suitable for both beginners and experienced traders.
 An open position is held for up to a couple of months, which allows you to monitor the market in a quiet mode and not worry about the current state of the open transaction.
 No need to sit at the monitor all the time, just open the schedule once a day.
 With the correct forecast, the profit is significant (up to several thousand points).